NOIST1611/KRNL/README.md

 ## 🚀 Overview

 KRNL isn't just an OS; it's a **platform**.
-It abstracts the complexity of Retro Gadgets hardware, allowing developers to focus on building interfaces and applications instead of fighting with driver tables.
+It abstracts the complexity of Retro Gadgets hardware, allowing developers to focus on building interfaces and applications instead of building kernel from scratch.

 ### Key Pillars:
 * **Virtual File System (VFS):** Advanced file management with support for directories, config serialization, and virtual paths.